Burns Monument - Edinburgh & District Burns Clubs Association (EDBCA)

 Additional Access Information

+The venue is 10 minutes walk east from Edinburgh Waverley train station and there are bus stops close by.
 Access is possible but difficult.
 The path to the Monument is a short gravel path on a gradient with 2 steps into the Monument.
+Limited parking on Regent Road adjacent to the Monument, but free on both days.
 The events are inclusive and children are welcome.
-Metered parking on Regent Road adjacent to the Monument.
-The venue is 5 minutes walk east from Edinburgh Waverley train station and there are bus stops close by.

 Key Information